AutoVision-cloud/AutoVision-cloud/README.md

 ### Hi there 👋
 - I am Prarthana Bhattacharyya, currently a Ph.D.
-Candidate @uWaterloo.
+Candidate at University of Waterloo.
 - 🔭 I am broadly interested in deep learning and its applications to the field of computer vision.
 - I focus on the following areas, particularly in the context of autonomous robots:
   - 3D geometric understanding and perception